yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 {% lampon %} You can create your own NHibernate session factory and pass it to the `NHibernateExternalDataSource` constructor.
 In this case, there's no need to use `SpaceConfig.ExternalDataSourceConfig.CustomProperties`.

-{% refer %} For a demonstration of how to start a partitioned-sync2backup cluster with asynchronous NHibernate persistency, refer to the depanlinkNHibernate External Data Sourcetengahlink./nhibernate-external-data-source.htmlbelakanglink section.{% endrefer %}
+{% refer %} For a demonstration of how to start a partitioned-sync2backup cluster with asynchronous NHibernate persistency, refer to the [NHibernate External Data Source](./nhibernate-external-data-source.html) section.{% endrefer %}
 {% endtabcontent %}